The Simple Self Care Lifestyle with mo

 Underground Mining Table Salt Process Example

-Iodized Table Salt is typically mined from underground deposits, processed to remove other minerals,(1) it is enriched with iodine* and anti-caking agents are added.
+Iodized Table Salt is typically mined from underground deposits and processed to remove other minerals,(1) it is enriched with iodine*, and anti-caking agents are added.

-*The process to iodize involves adding a small amount of potassium iodide to the salt crystals as they form.
+*The process of iodizing involves adding a small amount of potassium iodide to the salt crystals they form.

 This brine is then pumped to the surface and evaporated to create salt.